khasan2k/DevOps/Docker/docker.md

 docker ps
 public-ip of swamr master:9000
 ```
-### DOCKER NETWORKING:
-Docker networks are used to make a communication between the multiple containers that are running on same or different docker hosts.
-We have different types of docker networks.
-	Bridge Network
-	Host Network
-	None network
-	Overlay network

-	**BRIDGE NETWORK:** It is a default network that container will communicate with each other within the same host.

-	**HOST NETWORK:** When you Want your container IP and ec2 instance IP same then you use host network

-	**NONE NETWORK:** When you don’t Want The container to get exposed to the world, we use none network.
-It will not provide any network to our container.

-	**OVERLAY NETWORK:** Used to communicate containers with each other across the multiple docker hosts.

-To create a network: docker network create network_name
-To see the list: docker network ls
-To delete a network: docker network rm network_name
-To inspect: docker network inspect network_name
-To connect a container to the network: docker network connect network_name container_id/name
-apt install iputils-ping -y : command to install ping checks
-To disconnect from the container: docker network disconnect network_name container_name
-To prune: docker network prune

 ### RESOURCE MANAGEMENT:
 Continers are going to use host resources. (cpu, mem and ram)